pubnub/objective-c/iOS/README.md

 All requests made by the client are asynchronous, and are handled by:

-1. the calling method's callback blocks
+1. blocks (via calling method)
-2. observation center callback blocks
-3. delegate methods
+2. delegate methods
-4. notifications
+3. notifications

 Detailed information on methods, constants, and notifications can be found in the corresponding header files.
 ## Important Changes from 3.4 to 3.4.1